buildbot/buildbot/master/docs/manual/configuration/steps/shell_sequence.rst

 * Create three :bb:step:`ShellCommand` instances, but this loads the build UI unnecessarily.

-:bb:step:`ShellSequence` is a class to execute not one but a sequence of shell commands during a build.
+:bb:step:`ShellSequence` is a class that executes not one but a sequence of shell commands during a build.
 It takes as argument a renderable, or list of commands which are :class:`~buildbot.steps.shellsequence.ShellArg` objects.
 Each such object represents a shell invocation.

 The single :bb:step:`ShellSequence` argument aside from the common parameters is:

 ``commands``

-A list of :class:`~buildbot.steps.shellsequence.ShellArg` objects or a renderable the returns a list of :class:`~buildbot.steps.shellsequence.ShellArg` objects.
+    A list of :class:`~buildbot.steps.shellsequence.ShellArg` objects or a renderable that returns a list of :class:`~buildbot.steps.shellsequence.ShellArg` objects.

 .. code-block:: python